-If your computer supports the TV function, then a remote commander is supplied with the computer for using a wide variety of AV related software applications, including Media Center.
+A remote commander is supplied with your computer for using a wide variety of AV related software applications, including the Windows Media Center.

-Illustrated above is the English remote commander as an example.

-1 Pause II button

-Press to pause media playback.
+∠ Illustrated above is the English remote commander as an example.
+1 Pause II button Press to pause media playback.
 Press again to resume playback.

-Stop ■ button

-Press to stop media playback or TV recording session.

-Forward ▶ button

-Press to fast-forward media at three speeds.

-Skip ►I button

-Press to move media forward, for example, one audio track, one

-DVD chapter, and 30 seconds of recorded TV or video.

-Replay I◀ button

-Press to move media backward, for example, one audio track, one DVD chapter, and 7 seconds of TV or video.
+Stop Stop Press to stop media playback or TV recording session.
+Forward >> button Press to fast-forward media at three speeds.
+Skip ►I button Press to move media forward, for example, one audio track, one DVD chapter, and 30 seconds of recorded TV or video.
+Replay I button Press to move media backward, for example, one audio track, one DVD chapter, and 7 seconds of TV or video.
+Rewind I button Press to move media backward at three speeds.
+Record button Press to begin recording.
+Play button Press to begin media playback.
+2 Back button Press to return to the previous window.

-Rewind ◀◀ button

-Press to move media backward at three speeds.

-Record ● button

-Press to begin recording.

-Play ► button

-Press to begin media playback.

-2 Back button

-Press to return to the previous window.

 3 Volume control buttons